Musfira-Farooq/git-conflict-demo/README.md

 This line was updated remotely again by me.
 This line was updated locally at the same time.
 This line was updated remotely again by me.
-This line was added locally (local edit)
+Remote edit – line from GitHub